j16r/howtoruby/SCRIPT.md

 Refresh the web browser, you should see an array of a single post object in YAML.
 Let's make it a bit prettier.

+## Creating posts

+Examine routes.
+Make a link to the posts#new path.